studio-releaf/releaf-legal/privacy_en.md

 ## 16. Cookies and Tracking

 Fovabera is a mobile application and does **not use cookies**.
-We do not use third-party advertising trackers or analytics for marketing purposes.
+We do **not** use advertising trackers and do **not** use your data for advertising or sell it to third parties.
+We use **Firebase Analytics** to measure app usage and improve the service; this analytics data is used only for product analytics, never for advertising.

 ## 17. Changes to This Privacy Policy